 Recycling performance, and the availability of quality recyclable materials in the waste stream, is also influenced by myriad complex drivers including product and packaging design choices and material uses; demographic and geographic factors; individual behaviour (and the factors that influence this behaviour); and recycling service design, among others.
-Analysis of some of these factors previously conducted by the Waste and Resources Action Programme (Wrap) provides an illustration of this.
+Analysis of some of these factors previously conducted by the Waste and Resources Action Programme (Wrap)3 provides an illustration of this.

-However, if implemented correctly, measures due to be introduced in England through Defra's Resources & Waste Strategy, along with counterpart policies in the devolved administrations, are likely to address many of these drivers and unlock a new wave of private sector investment in recycling infrastructure and funding for recycling services - while removing many un-recyclable packaging formats from the market.
-As just one example of the efficacy of policy in this area, over the past two years, ESA members have already increased investment in domestic plastics reprocessing on the promise of a new "Plastics tax" which will drive market demand for recycled polymers in the UK.
+However, if implemented correctly, measures due to be introduced in England through Defra's Resources & Waste Strategy4, along with counterpart policies in the devolved administrations, are likely to address many of these drivers and unlock a new wave of private sector investment in recycling infrastructure and funding for recycling services - while removing many un-recyclable packaging formats from the market.